ZeroCM/zcm/docs/tools.md

 subscriber application can receive the data exactly as it would have live!
 This tool, combined with the logger creates a powerful development approach for systems with limited debug-ability.

+### Bridge

+When architecting a system that uses zcm, you might want to use multiple transports. `zcm-bridge` allows you to bridge traffic between two transports essentially subscribing to traffic on one transport, republishing it on another, and vice versa

+### Repeater

+`zcm-repeater` is almost identical to `zcm-bridge` but is unidirectional.
+It takes traffic on one transport and channel and rebroadcasts it to a new channel

 <!-- ADD MORE HERE -->